 - 50GB for $0.99 a month (£0.79, AU$1.49)

 - 200GB for $2.99 (£2.24, AU$4)

 - 2TB for $9.99 (£8, AU$13)

-For both personal and professional projects, Google Drive is the natural go-to cloud storage solution for a host of G Suite and Android users, due to seamless integration and versatility.
+For both personal and professional projects, Google Drive is the natural go-to cloud storage solution for a host of Google Workspace and Android users, due to seamless integration and versatility.
 You can use Google’s own office suite to create and store documents, spreadsheets, presentations, and more, and also store your mobile-based high-quality photos via Google Photos.